Pvag/reactnd-final-project/README.md

 The project will be served at the address provided at the shell.

+## Node version

+Version 15.14.0 was used during the development and testing of the project.

 ## Data

 There are two types of objects stored in our database: